 The Wally Cordes Teaching and Faculty Support Center, in collaboration with IT Services and Global Campus, now offers a faculty-led workshop series on teaching with technology.
 Each month a faculty member will present on a way that they use technology in the classroom and discuss with the attendees ways that they can incorporate it in their own classroom.
 Lunch will be provided and notification of each workshop topic and a reservation request is sent to all faculty prior to each program.
 There will be two sessions held on each topic and space is limited.

-In addition to the workshop, there will also be an open Friday follow-up lunchtime session called “Caffeinate Your Course” at the TIPS Center in Gibson Annex where we assist interested faculty members in taking the first step in implementing the topic discussed in the workshop.
+In addition to the workshop, there will also be an open Friday follow-up lunchtime session called “Caffeinate Your Course” at the TIPS Center in Mullins Library 289 where we assist interested faculty members in taking the first step in implementing the topic discussed in the workshop.